Voter ID - Frequently Asked Questions

 What will happen if a voter goes to the polling station with no accepted identification?

-If a voter turns up at a polling station with no accepted photo identification, they will not be issued with a ballot paper and will need to return with an accepted form of photo identification.
+If a voter turns up at a polling station with no accepted photo identification, they will not be issued with a ballot paper and will need to return with an accepted form of photo identification in order to vote.

 What if a voter doesn't want to show ID to vote?

 If a voter would prefer not to show ID at a polling station, they can apply to vote by post or proxy.
 Photo ID isn't required to apply or vote by post or proxy.
-Though, their proxy will be required to show their photo ID at the polling station.
+Though, their proxy is required to show their photo ID at the polling station.

 What are you doing about those without ID?